bareos/bareos/docs/manuals/en/new_main_reference/source/Appendix/Howtos.rst

    command (with or without full path) to create the dumps.
 Default: :strong:`mysqldump`

 dumpoptions
-   options for dumpbinary, default: '':strong:`--events --single-transaction`''
+   options for dumpbinary, default: ":strong:`--events --single-transaction`"

 drop_and_recreate
    if not set to :strong:`false`, adds :strong:`--add-drop-database --databases` to dumpoptions